zettayottaorg/auto-protect-main-branch/README.md

 1. Repository protection branch API to protect main branch
 2. Issue API by creating a new issue and mention the user in the issue comment

-If these calls are successful it returns http code 200 otherwise resonds with 4xx or 5xx code.
+If these calls are successful it returns http code 200 otherwise responds with 4xx or 5xx code.

 #### Web service security